 The losses from the disease can vary depending on the origin of the cattle.
 In cattle born and raised at high elevations, the losses tend to run from .5% to 5%.
 In imported or lowland cattle the losses can range from 30% to 40%.

 Cattle differ in how they respond to oxygen shortage.
 Some cattle are able to tolerate high pressures for a longer period of time, while others die quickly.
 Brisket disease is not limited to one sex or breed.
-It affects both sexes and has been found across all breeds including crossbreds.
+It affects both sexes and has been found across all breeds including crossbreeds.

 Research has shown that the heritability of Brisket Disease can be quite high, ranging from 42% to 77%.
 This indicates that cattlemen can successfully select against the disease by curing cattle with high pulmonary arterial pressures.

-Pulmonary arterial pressures (PAP) are obtained by a procedure called "right heart catherization".
+Pulmonary arterial pressures (PAP) are obtained by a procedure called "right heart catheterization".
 In this procedure, a fine plastic tube is passed through a needle in the jugular vein, with blood flow into the upper right side of the heart (atrium), through a valve, into the lower right side (ventricle), through a valve, and into the pulmonary artery just short of the branches to the lungs.
 Pressure waves are observed on a heart monitor and the monitor gives a direct readout of the true average pressure.

 The PAP test is the best indicator (tool) available to date for identifying animals predisposed to Brisket Disease.
 The test is not 100% and should not be used as such.
 Generally, cattle with PAP values greater than 50 are considered to be of higher risk and cattlemen should be cautious of using them at high elevations.